Yakun1125/Inference-in-Higher-order-Graphical-Model/Denoising/README.md

 - **QR_train_set/**: A collection of 50x50 QR codes, each encoded with random information.
 These QR codes are used to learn potential values for image denoising tasks.

-- **Denoising_Experiments.ipynb**: An interactive Jupyter Notebook that includes all necessary experiments to demonstrate the denoising methods developed in this project.

-- **Test_QR_Code.png**: A 200x200 QR code used for testing the denoising methods.
+- **qr_200_100.txt**: A 200x200 QR code used for testing the denoising methods.

+- **CRAMA_denoising.ipynb**: An Jupyter Notebook that includes all necessary steps to reproduce the experiments on synthetic images.

+- **QR_code_denoising.ipynb**: An Jupyter Notebook that includes all necessary steps to reproduce the experiments on QR code denoising.